vikkio88/alicarti/README.md

 - [ ] Send special commands to clients on EVERYONE topic (kick/remove/close)
 - [ ] Setup room with Game on
+    - [ ] Allow clients to specify what type of room they support
+    - [ ] Room Type will link what the state to update looks like
+- [ ] Cleanup after everyone has left the room